Union Church (Australia): St John's Union Church, Running Stream

 There is a now disused Union Church, with a small cemetery, at the locality of Running Stream, off the Castlereagh Highway to the south of Ilford, New South Wales.
 It opened in 1906, although it seems that the associated cemetery predates the church building.

 Turill Union Church

 The building that was formerly the Union Church at the locality of Turill, south-west of Cassilis, is now privately owned.

+Walcha Union Church

+There is a disused Union Church at Walcha.
+It opened in 1885.

+Yathella Union Church

+There was a Union Church at Yathella, a locality between Junee and Wagga Wagga.
+According to its plaque of its foundation stone, now located in the Broadway Museum in Junee, the stone was laid on 15 October 1937.
+The building was subsequently relocated to Kooringal, but has since been demolished.
+There was also a public school at the locality from 1880 to 1936.

 South Australia

 Renmark West Union Church

 Made from the union of the Presbyterian, Methodist and Congregational Churches.
-The Church began operating in June 1918 in the Renmark West School with Rev. E. W. Sanders (Methodist) and Rev. A. E. Francis (Congregational) and built their own Church on donated land, starting on November 6, 1919 and opened on October 31st, 1920.
+The Church began operating in June 1918 in the Renmark West School with Rev. E. W. Sanders (Methodist) and Rev. A. E. Francis (Congregational) and built their own Church on donated land, starting on 6 November 1919, and opened on 31 October 1920.
 The Church continues operating today under the Uniting Church of Australia and celebrated its Centenary in November 2019.
-Services are conducted by the Renmark/Loxton resident Minister every Sunday at 8:30am.
+Services are conducted by the Renmark/Loxton resident Minister every Sunday at 8:30 am.